 Many patients with simple ovarian cysts based on ultrasound findings do not require treatment.

-- Women with small (less than 50 mm diameter) simple ovarian cysts generally do not require follow-up, as these cysts are very likely to be physiological and almost always resolve within three menstrual cycles.
+- Women with small (less than 50 mm in diameter) simple ovarian cysts generally do not require follow-up, as these cysts are very likely to be physiological and almost always resolve within three menstrual cycles.

 - Women with simple ovarian cysts of 50-70 mm in diameter should have yearly ultrasound follow-up and those with larger simple cysts should be considered for either further imaging (MRI) or surgical intervention.
-In a postmenopausal patient, a persistent simple cyst smaller than 5 cm in dimension in the presence of a normal CA-125 value may be monitored with serial ultrasonography examinations.

 - However, ovarian cysts that persist or increase in size are unlikely to be functional and may need surgical management.

 - The oral contraceptive pill is not recommended, as its use has not been shown to promote the resolution of functional ovarian cysts.
+Watchful waiting for two or three cycles is appropriate and if cysts persist then surgical management is often indicated.

 - If conservative measures fail or criteria for surgery are met, surgical therapy for benign ovarian tumours is generally very effective and provides a cure with minimal effect on reproductive capacity.